osgeobrasil/osgeobrasil.github.io/content/about/index.md

 ---
 type: "page"
-title: "About"
-subtitle: ""
+title: "QGIS - The Leading Open Source Desktop GIS"
+subtitle: "QGIS is a professional GIS application that is built on top of and proud to be itself Free and Open Source Software (FOSS)."
-draft: false
+draft: "true"
-heroImage: "img/banners/banner1.png"
+heroImage: "img/banners/banner4.png"
+sidebar: true

 ---
+{{< content-start >}}
 {{< block
     title="Mapping."
-    subtitle="Unleash your creativity and experiene our software.." image=""
+    subtitle="Unleash your creativity and experience first class cartographic design capabilities and design great maps for digital and print." image=""
     sub-block-side="left"
     class="is-primary1"